postmanlabs/labs-docs/src/pages/docs/postman-for-publishers/run-in-postman/creating-run-button.md

 ![Create a button](https://assets.postman.com/postman-docs/Creating+RIP+button+gif.gif)

-The `:collection_id` in the examples is a placeholder here and will be auto-filled in the markdown snippet.
+Your embed code will include your collection's ID.
+In the examples below, `:collection_id` is a placeholder for that ID.

 > If you choose to include and environment in your button, then the code will also have the environment parameter.